Mental Health Therapy in California

 In Person

-Eitan Kadosh is a Marriage And Family Therapist, providing both online and in-person sessions.
-Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
-Eitan is in-network with insurance providers including Aetna, Behavioral Health Systems, and BlueCross BlueShield.
+Kathryn Green is an Associate Marriage And Family Therapist, providing both online and in-person sessions.
+Services include therapy for children (0 - 10), teen & preteen (11 - 18), adults (18+), and seniors (65+).
+They accept American Express, Cash, and Check, and may offer sliding scale payment options to help with the cost of treatment.
 Get in touch to see how therapy can fit your goals and schedule.

 Online